 For example, if you’re a P for “product-focused community”, then the value you expect from the community is product improvement and innovation.
 The valuable action may be things like feedback and ideas posted, bugs reported, or features requested.

 When Dell launched their “Ideastorm” community, these were the kinds of metrics they focused on.
 They knew that “posting an idea” was the action that would drive value for the business.
-According to Bill Johnston who worked on that program, they were able to value an idea at about $10,000 which helped them define the ROI.
+According to Bill Johnston who worked on that program, they were able to value an idea at about $10,000, which helped them define the ROI of community.

-Or if you’re an A for “acquisition-focused community”, then the value you expect from the community is growth.
+Or if you’re an A for “acquisition-focused community”, then the value you expect from the community is growth of customers.
 So the valuable action may be referring someone to the product, getting signups, or sharing content to increase reach.

 TheSkimm’s ambassador program (the Skimmbassadors) tracks the number of email signups coming from their ambassadors and found that 18% of their total email list growth comes from ambassadors.